WordPress/gutenberg/packages/block-editor/src/components/alignment-toolbar/README.md

 ### Usage

-Renders an alignment toolbar with alignments options/
+Renders an alignment toolbar with alignments options.

 ```jsx
 import { AlignmentToolbar } from '@wordpress/block-editor';